willamg/homelab/README.md

 # Homelab for testing out various Kubernetes deployments

 This repository provides a Terraform script to create 3 Libvirt virtual machines using the dmacvicar/libvirt provider.
 The script will also install CentOS 8 Stream on each VM.
-Additionally, there is a cluster.yml file that can be used to create an RKE cluster with these three VMs.
+Additionally, there is a cluster.yml file that can be used to create an RKE cluster with these three VMs.I also included a docker file for an FRRouting container, I used this to test peering my kubernetes cluster to an external router using [Kube-Router](https://github.com/cloudnativelabs/kube-router)

 ## Prerequisites
 Before running the script and cluster.yml file, you'll need to: